Just what you'd expect of an actor when he's working (2,9)

 'just what you'd expect' is the definition.

-I don't know anything about this answer so I cannot judge whether this works.
+I know nothing about this answer so I cannot judge whether this works.

 'an actor when he's working' is the wordplay.

-'an' could be 'i' (Roman numeral for one) and 'i' is located in the answer.
+'an' could be 'i' (Roman numeral for one) and 'i' is found in the answer.

-'actor' could be 'character' (character actor is a kind of actor) and 'character' is found within the answer.
+'actor' could be 'character' (character actor is a kind of actor) and 'character' is present in the answer.

 A single letter 'n' remains which might be clued in a way I don't see.